World Tower

 The World Tower is a residential skyscraper in Sydney, Australia.
-Designed by Fender Katsalidis, it stands at a height of 230 m, making it the second tallest residential building in the city, surpassed by Greenland Centre.
+Designed by Fender Katsalidis, it stands at a height of 230 m, making it the fourth tallest residential-only building in the city.

 Construction began in 2001 and was completed in 2004.
 Developed by Meriton, The World Tower was the 2004 Bronze recipient of the Emporis Skyscraper Award, and was briefly Australia's tallest residential building from 2004 to 2006.

 The World Tower consists of 75 above-ground levels, 10 basement levels, 15 lifts and 701 residential units.
 Each of the three residential sections of the building has a pool, spa, sauna, gymnasium, games room, and a private 24-seat theatrette.
 The pool and spa areas on levels 38 and 61 offer 180° views of Sydney.
 There is also a childcare centre located in the building.

 Situated at the foot of World Tower is World Square, a shopping complex with a Coles supermarket, several food outlets, and other specialty stores.
-Public buses stop outside World Square, and it is close to Town Hall and Museum railway stations.
+The building is a brief walk from light rail and bus stops, and metro and train stations including Town Hall and Museum railway stations.

 Scenes for the 1995 film Mighty Morphin Power Rangers: The Movie were shot on the former property of Anthony Hordern & Sons and future site of World Square.